“The bricks and mortar of the music business, they don’t exist any longer.”

 That then leads to the really important question–in fact, the ultimate question.
 What can be done to remedy the situation?
 What or who will fix the industry if it can be fixed at all?
 I am not qualified to provide that answer but I know enough to know that when I need a doctor that I call a doctor; a professional.
 I don’t self-diagnose or “Google” it.
 Here’s my point.
 Let’s face the fact that there is a problem.
 The symptoms are just too apparent to ignore–I cannot attend a dinner party if I am bleeding profusely.
 But rather than mask the dilemma with another fad or quick fix, let’s really tackle the problem.

 Just remember this folks, it was not that long ago that “albums”–vinyl–were the thing.
 Then, “cassettes” were the thing.
-Well, CD’s are about to join the relic parade too; they are about to become the newest thing (in the past tense of course).
+Well, CD’s are about to join the relic parade too if they haven’t already; they are about to become the newest thing (in the past tense of course).
 We can’t seem to live without music yet we don’t seem to notice that the proverbial ship is taking on water; or do we?
 In fact, do we really care?
 Our music industry might be dying right before our own eyes if we don’t watch it and I don’t think we need another award or reality show, or, another “free” app to solve our problem.
 We need real relief.
 People relief.
 Robots are not welcomed nor is autotune.

-Memo to the industry; it’s time to see a doctor.
+Memo to the music industry; it’s time to see a doctor.
 We are not well.
 Please call for an appointment as soon as you can.